Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler

+[libdierckx](https://github.com/DaanVanVugt/libdierckx): collection of FORTRAN programs for curve and surface fitting with splines and tensor product splines.
+Features included are automatic knot selection, error smoothing and data reduction.

 [MCMC f90 library](https://github.com/mjlaine/mcmcf90): do Markov chain Monte Carlo simulation from a posterior distribution of unknown model parameters defined by a likelihood function and prior, by mjlaine

 [measurements](https://github.com/jchristopherson/measurements): routines supporting calculations related to measurement activities, in the following areas: statistics, linear regression, data smoothing, filtering, Fourier transforms, peak detection, interpolation, differentiation, and integration, by jchristopherson